redis/redis-vl-python/README.md

 > Learn more about using `redisvl` Vectorizers in your workflows [here](https://www.redisvl.com/user_guide/vectorizers_04.html).

 ### 💫 Beyond Vector Search
-Modern GenAI applications require much more than RAG-style vector search in order to perform well in production. `redisvl` provides some common extensions that aim to improve applications working with LLMs:
+In order to perform well in production, modern GenAI applications require much more than vector search for retrieval. `redisvl` provides some common extensions that aim to improve applications working with LLMs:

-- **LLM Semantic Caching** is designed to increase the request QPS, reduce the cost of using LLM models in production, and drive towards more compliant + consistent responses, robust to nuanced input.
+- **LLM Semantic Caching** is designed to increase application throughput and reduce the cost of using LLM models in production by leveraging previously generated knowledge.

     ```python
     from redisvl.extensions.llmcache import SemanticCache